Cheap and Economical Humidity Dome Alternatives

 Plastic Bag

 Alternatively, you can use a plastic bag the same way.
-Specifically, Green Upside notes that you can use a wet paper towel inside of a plastic bag to start your seeds … no other containers needed!
+Specifically, Green Upside notes that you can use a wet paper towel inside of a plastic bag to start your seeds … no other containers are needed!

 Ready-To-Eat Chicken Containers

-You know those chickens that you buy whole, ready to eat, from Costco or the supermarket?
+You know those chickens that you buy whole, ready-to-eat, from Costco or the supermarket?
 They usually come on a plastic tray with a plastic dome over it.
-If you’re a gardener, you might look at that container and think, “that would be perfect for my garden.”
+If you’re a gardener, you might look at that container and think, “That would be perfect for my garden.”
 If you have plants that need room for leaves to grow, these can be great humidity dome alternatives.

 Plastic Bottle